Petrol, Diesel Prices Remain Unchanged Across Metros. See Rates

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.
 Any changes in petrol and diesel prices are implemented with effect from 6 am every day.

-Globally, oil prices eased ahead of the resumption of indirect talks between the United States and Iran which may revive a nuclear deal that could lead to the removal of sanctions on Iranian oil sales, increasing global supplies.
-Brent crude was last down 36 cents, or 0.4 per cent, at $92.33 a barrel, after hitting a seven-year high of $94 on Monday.
-U.S. West Texas Intermediate crude eased 26 cents, or 0.3 per cent, to $91.06 a barrel.

-As international oil prices hit $94 per barrel for the first time in 7 years, India asked for responsible and reasonable pricing and has conveyed serious concerns over crude oil price volatility.

 India is 85 per cent dependent on imports to meet its oil needs and, the domestic petrol and diesel prices are linked to international rates.
-But for the last over three months (95 days in precise), despite a spurt in international oil prices, petrol and diesel rates have not been changed ahead of elections in crucial states like Uttar Pradesh and Punjab.
+But for the last over three months, despite a spurt in international oil prices, petrol and diesel rates have not been changed ahead of elections in crucial states like Uttar Pradesh and Punjab.